 Use code - bedding tips - at checkout & get 5% off your entire purchase.

 There are several different construction styles when it comes to down comforters.
 Some construction styles of down comforters are better than others and here’s some insight into a few varieties.

 - Dependent on the style of Ring Stitch, this style allows the down to move within the comforter far too much.

 - When down is left unconstrained, it winds up migrating to the foot and the sides of the comforter.
-This leaves less amounts if any down where you would really want it to be – right on top of you.
+This leaves less amounts (if any) of down where you would really want it to be – right on top of you.

 - This style has long rows or baffles that run from the foot of the comforter to the head.

-You can re-orientate these styles of down comforters by shaking the them from the foot or the sides in order to relocate it back to its proper spot.
+You can try to re-orientate the down in these styles of down comforters by shaking them from the foot or the sides in order to relocate it back to its proper spot.

 But why go through all of this unnecessary aggravation?
 There are better styles out there, namely the Box-Stitched or the Baffle-Box style.